To me, dogs are pets. Most dogs have appealing personalities, and the love between dog and human is real. I rarely cry, but I cried when our dog died.

 yecheratz = will cut, will use a sharp instrument, will decide

 On the night of the tenth plague, the death of the firstborn, not a dog will use its tongue as a sharp instrument against the Israelites.
-In other words, while God is killing Egyptians, not even a dog will growl or bark to threaten the Israelites.
+In other words, while God is killing Egyptians, not even a dog will snarl or bark to threaten the Israelites.

 The verses translated above include two contrasts between the highest and the lowest.
 First, God says all the firstborn of Egypt will die, from the firstborn of Pharaoh sitting on his throne, to the firstborn of the slave-woman who is behind the millstones.
 The phrase “slave-woman behind the millstones” is a translation of a phrase that an Egyptian document uses to indicate someone of the lowest possible social class.
 In other words, God will make no exceptions; everyone belonging to Egypt will suffer, regardless of social position, and regardless of guilt or innocence.